sanniassin/inspiration-center/src/frameworks/retrospective/steps/invite-participants.md

 order: 2
 ---

-Share your board with the team you want to run retrospective with.
+Invite your team to the board to run a retrospective.

 [How to share the board](howTo:share-board)